 - Allows for tax-free transfers of RRSP assets into the Pension Plan and subject to the same creditor protection

-- Flexibility: because of the three components of the PPP (Defined Benefit, Defined Contribution and Additional Voluntary Contribution), you can contribute the maximum eligible amount in great business years and as little as 1% of your T4 income in leaner years.
-Unused portions will get forwarded to subsequent year’s contribution.
+- Flexibility: because of the three components of the IPP (Defined Benefit, Defined Contribution and Additional Voluntary Contribution), you can contribute the maximum eligible amount in great business years and as little as 1% of your T4 income in leaner years.
+Unused portions will get forwarded to the subsequent year’s contribution.

 - HST Tax Credit available only to pension plans

 - Additional top-up payments available when assets return less than 7.5% (further increases contribution room)

 - Terminal Funding: When a business owner is selling the business, or about to retire, transferring assets can trigger tax consequences.
 Individual Pension Plans (IPPs) do offer a retiring plan member with a one-time opportunity to upgrade the basic pension promised under the plan with additional benefits.
 The most common ancillary benefits include • Early unreduced pension benefits • CPP bridge payments • Indexing to Consumer Price Index.

 - Past Service Funding: Allows a plan member, with the consent of the employer, to create a pension entitlement for prior years.
 Such a member might have missed out on years of contributions when the plan was not yet established and can now purchase past service under the newly set up pension plan.
 These extra contributions are added to the plan and are tax-deductible to the corporation.

 - Cleansing Your Business: When business owners are trying to sell their business and leverage the Lifetime Capital Gains Exemption, they must meet certain criteria to be eligible to qualify for LCGE.
 The IPP will help the business owner to attain these financial criteria and qualify for the LCGE.